alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 4. Secure and anonymous email
 5. The Signal app for secure texting

 The tools themselves are only part of the kit.
-You must also use them correctly and follow strict protocols.
+You must also use them correctly and follow strict protocols, as outlined in the Five Rules of Safety.

 ##About the Tools

 Below are descriptions of the tools as well as instructions on how to personalize them, if necessary.

-Each tool as one or two associated rules, which are critical.
+- **Rules** Each tool as one or two associated rules, which are critical.
+These are also collected at the bottom of this guide.

 ###1.
 TAILS Operating System